Packaged goods: average quantity

 The average requirement rule (packers' rule 1) is most critical when the packing process variability (standard deviation) is always less than 0.5 TNE of the product.

-For more detail and advice you should contact your local Trading Standards service.
+For more detail and advice, you should contact your local Trading Standards service.

 KEEPING RECORDS

 If you are checking packages by statistical sampling, you must make records of the checks you have carried out.
 These records must show that you have complied with the three packers' rules.
 It is recommended that, as a minimum, you should record the product, the batch number, the date, the number of packs in the batch, the number checked and the results of the check.
+This data can be used to determine sample sizes and frequencies.

 A record must also be made of the corrections and adjustments that the checks have shown to be necessary.
 The records must be kept for 12 months from the time the packages leave your possession or the shelf life of the product, whichever is the earliest.